Central Christian College of Kansas

 Christian college in McPherson, Kansas, U.S.

-Central Christian College of Kansas is a private evangelical Christian college in McPherson, Kansas, United States.
+Central Christian College of Kansas is a private Christian college in McPherson, Kansas, United States.
 Central Christian is affiliated with the Free Methodist Church.

 Athletics

 The Central Christian athletic teams are called the Tigers.
 The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Sooner Athletic Conference (SAC) since the 2017–18 academic year.
 They are also a member of the National Christian College Athletic Association (NCCAA), primarily competing as an independent in the Central Region of the Division I level.
 The Tigers previously competed as an NAIA Independent within the Association of Independent Institutions (AII) from 2015–16 to 2016–17; and in the defunct Midlands Collegiate Athletic Conference (MCAC) from 2002–03 to 2014–15 (when the conference dissolved).

 Central Christian competes in 16 intercollegiate varsity sports: Men's sports include baseball, basketball, cross country, golf, soccer, volleyball and wrestling; while women's sports include basketball, cross country, golf, soccer, softball, volleyball and wrestling; and co-ed sports include cheerleading and eSports.